Monopole Superconductivity in Magnetically Doped Cd$_3$As$_2$

-In order to examine the phase winding of the gap function, we consider a simplified model by taking the Zeeman couplings for the $s$ and $p$ orbital bands to be equal, $\beta_p = \beta_s = 5.4\times 10^{-5} eV/T$.
+To obtain the effective low-energy pairing order analytically, we consider a simplified model with equal Zeeman couplings for the $s$ and $p$ orbital bands, $\beta_s = \beta_p = 5.4\times 10^{-5} eV/T$.
 This is a continuous deformation of the band structure that does not introduce additional band crossings or otherwise change the Weyl node structure and thus is topologically equivalent to the $\k \cdot \p$ model.
-This approximation allows the eigenstates of the band Hamiltonian to be expressed in a simple analytical form, from which the projected gap function can be obtained analytically, as shown in S.M.
-Sec.
-IV.
+In particular, this deformation slightly changes the shape but not the Chern numbers of the Fermi pockets in Cases I, II, and III, as shown in S. M. Sec.
+III.

+The vorticity at each gap node, which is gauge invariant, can be identified with the winding of the pairing phase near the node in an appropriate smooth gauge and calculated from the paired states near the Fermi surface.
+The momentum-space vorticity at the $i$th gap node is $\nu_i=\oint_{L_i} d\mathbf{l}_{\k} \cdot \mathbf{v}_\k/(2\pi)$, where $\mathbf{v}_{\k} = \nabla_\k \varphi_\k - \mathbf{A}_p(\k)$ is the gauge-invariant circulation field in terms of the pairing phase $\varphi_\k$ and the pair Berry connection $\mathbf{A}_p(\k)$, with integration performed over an infinitesimally small loop $L_i$ surrounding the node that is oriented counterclockwise relative to the normal direction \cite{Murakami2003a,Li2018}.
+When the gauge is chosen such that the pair Berry connection $\mathbf{A}_p(\k)$ is smooth near the $i$th node, the vorticity is the winding number of the pairing phase $\varphi_\k$ of the Fermi surface-projected gap function.
+In the weak-coupling regime, the Fermi surface projection selects the relevant paired states in the band basis, as described by the projected gap function

+with $|\psi_\k\rangle$ the band eigenstate of $\mathcal{H}(\k)$ at the Fermi pocket at $\k$ and $|\psi_\k^h\rangle$ the eigenstate of the hole counterpart $-\mathcal{H}^*(-\k)$ at $-\k$.
+The superconducting phase winding patterns and monopole harmonic structures can then be studied by examining the phase of $\Delta_{proj}(\k)$ over each Fermi pocket with the appropriate smooth gauge near each node.
+Further details on the relationship between the monopole charge, Chern number, projected gap function, and gauge structure can be found in S. M. Sec II.